MarkusBauer/saarctf-gamelib/docs/howto_checkers.md

   from . import my_additional_file
   from .my_additional_file import secret_method
   ```
-- Try no to leak resources, always close your connections properly (using `try: finally:`).
+- Try no to leak resources, always close your files/connections properly (using `try: finally:` or `with`).
 - Do not store anything in global variables, files etc. If you need to persist data between invocations use Redis (see below).
+- Temporary files must have a random filename
 - *to be continued ...*